mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/Interest_Rate_Swap.md

 3. Noncleared OTC swaps attract regulatory capital requirements that could be reduced by compressing the trades.
 4. Selling protection in a CDS effectively means taking on the credit risk associated with the reference obligation – this is closest to being long a credit risky bond.

+## OIS - reference indices
+1. SOFR in US dollars
+2. €STR in euro,
+3. and SONIA in sterling

 ## What to learn?
 1. Discount curve
 2. Swap's index curve